anusha-murali/anusha-murali.github.io/dijkstra.md

 </p>
 The array representation allows us to access a node's parent and children in $O(1)$ time.
 If the index of a non-root node is $k$, then the index of its parent is $\lfloor k/2 \rfloor$, and the indices of its left and right children, if they exist, are $2k$ and $2k+1$ respectively.

+The Min-Heap data structure is available in Python using the **heapq** module.

-Following Python implementation of Dijkstra's algorithm verifies the above results.
+Following Python implementation of Dijkstra's algorithm verifies the results of the example presented earlier.
+It uses Python's **heapq** module.

 [Back to Graph Algorithms](./graph.md)